Double Fisherman's Knot

 Structure

-Double Overhand Knot, in its strangle knot form, with each end around the opposite line's standing part.
+The knot is formed by tying a Double Overhand Knot, in its strangle knot form, with each end around the opposite line's standing part.

 Strength/Reliability